• RITU-SODHANA

 GENERAL PRINCIPLE QUOTED BY VAGBHATA

-• Meaning: During the seasonal regimen, if the accumulated doshas are not eliminated, they get aggravated and cause disease in their natural time of aggravation.
+• During the seasonal regimen, if the accumulated doshas are not eliminated, they get aggravated and cause disease in their natural time of aggravation.

 DOSHA ACCUMULATION AND ELIMINATION ACCORDING TO SEASONS